 Hanne Lippard’s practice explores the voice as a medium.
 Her education in graphic design informs how language can be visually powerful; her texts are visual, rhythmic, and performative rather than purely informative.
 Her work is conveyed through a variety of disciplines, which include short films, sound pieces, installations and performance.

-Hanne Lippard is guest in the programme ‘Tools for engagement: Feminism, the erotic view and the male gaze’ (part of SEX & the Sexual politics of the gaze).
+Hanne Lippard was our guest in the programme ‘Tools for engagement: Feminism, the erotic view and the male gaze’ (part of SEX & the Sexual politics of the gaze).